praisetompane/computation_and_information/README.md

       i.e. any sequence of the valid symbols

 def 2: The **evolution process** of some environment, by a **sequence of "simple, local" steps**. _Church-Turing thesis_

-### Rough overview of computation and applications

-* theory of computation
-  * define a language(formal language theory = FLT) to express computations.
-  * Know what you can and can't compute.
-  * Know how fast you can compute.
-* algorithms and data structures
-  * Know how to compute
-* hardware
-  * use FLT to ask machines to compute.
-* operating systems
-  * use FLT to create computations that manage the machine.
-* networking
-  * connect the machines.
-* computer systems engineering
-  * use machines to build systems.

 # References